Jennifer on Hypersensitivity Pneumonitis (HP)

 Q-9) Do you have a secret to staying strong?
 What inspires you to keep fighting?

-A-9) Positive attitude, a top must, stay bubbly and keep teaching yourself on the condition.
+A-9) Positive attitude, a top must stay bubbly and keep teaching yourself on the condition.
 Don’t just sit back and expect others to do it for you.
-One must get up and do it yourself, keep your mind active and join groups and support areas to help your conditions.
+One must get up and do it yourself, keep your mind active, and join groups and support areas to help your condition.
 Research never stops keep learning.

 Q-10) What would be your message or advice to patients diagnosed with rare diseases?